9jaCoderCodeEditor/9jaCoder-Code-Editor-9CE-/README.md

 ### 🎓 Built for Learners
 - Full interface localisation in six languages — not just translated menus, but a coherent experience
-- **QBasic-to-Python compatibility library** — a gentle bridge for learners coming from BASIC-family languages
 - **Console-to-GUI converter** — transforms Python console programs into PyQt5 GUI applications, letting students see their work come alive as real desktop apps

 ### 📦 Easy to Install